Daniel-KM/Omeka-S-module-BulkEdit/README.md

 ### Update media html from item

 Select the items and update media html, then update it like an item value.

-### Trim property values

-Remove leading and trailing whitespaces preventively on any resource creation or update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).
-Note that the curative trimming uses a regex when possible (with mysql ≥ 8.0.4 or mariadb ≥ 10.0.5).
-There is no difference in most of the cases, except when there are multiple whitespace mixed (space, tabulation, new line, end of line, etc.).

-### Deduplicate property values

-Remove exact duplicated values on any new or updated resource preventively.
-Note: preventive deduplication is case sensitive, but curative deduplication is case insensitive (it uses a direct query and the Omeka database is case insensitive by default).

 Warning